brandonweeks/draft-bweeks-acme-device-attest/draft-bweeks-acme-device-attest.md

 An enterprise CA likely only wants to recieve requests from authorized devices.
 It is RECOMMENDED that the server require a value for the "externalAccountBinding" field to be present in "newAccount" requests.

+If an enterprise CA desires to limit the number of certificate that can be requested with a given account, including limiting an account to a single certificate.
+After the desired number of certificates have been issued to an account, the server MAY revoke the account as described in Section 7.1.2 of {{RFC8555}}.

 # Acknowledgments
 {:numbered="false"}